 We're not going to walk through every step of the process, as NiceHash already has multiple tutorials.
 The short summary is that you need to register with the service, and you should have your own Bitcoin wallet somewhere (e.g. at Coinbase or some other service).
 Then you download the NiceHash mining software, configure it to mine to your BTC address (provided by NiceHash), and you're all set.
 Your BTC will accumulate on NiceHash, and you can transfer it out whenever you like — which is a good idea since you never know if or when another successful hack might occur.

 NiceHash has several options, ranging in degree of complexity.
 The easiest is to use the new QuickMiner, which is a web interface to a basic mining solution.
 You download the QuickMiner software, run that, and the webpage allows you to start and stop mining — you don't even need to put in your BTC address.
-It's dead simple, though oddly the numbers (in my experience) are quite different from reality.
-For example, in a brief test QuickMiner suggested it was earning over $15 per day (on an RTX 3090), and noted we "could be making 16% more" by using NiceHashMiner (which we'll get to next).
+It's dead simple, though the numbers can fluctuate quite a bit.
+For example, in a brief test QuickMiner suggested we "could be making 16% more" by using NiceHashMiner (which we'll get to next).
 Except, after letting both versions run for a bit, QuickMiner seemed to stabilize at the same performance level as NiceHashMiner.
 YMMV.

 The third and final NiceHash option is to use NiceHash OS.
 This is a custom Linux installation that would run in place of Windows, and it's recommended for larger scale mining farms that use NiceHash.
 As with all things Linux, getting it up and running may require a bit more knowledge and patience, but because it's an OS tuned specifically for mining, hash rates can be higher.
 (We didn't do any of our testing with NiceHash OS, due to time constraints.)